 Private healthcare in Israel

 Private healthcare services in Israel are known as 'Sharap'.
-Despite the reach and effectiveness of public healthcare in Israel, it is not uncommon for patients to wait days or weeks for tests and surgeries.
-While some people simply wait for the next available appointment, many others seek private healthcare, which allows for an earlier test or a more convenient location.
+Despite the reach and effectiveness of public healthcare in Israel, it's not uncommon for patients to wait days or weeks for non-emergency tests and surgeries.
+While some people simply wait for the next available appointment, many others seek private healthcare, which allows for earlier treatments or access to care at a more convenient location.
 On the whole, though, the overall quality of care between public and private health services is fairly equal.

 Medical tourism in Israel